bitcap-co/bitcap-ipr/CONFIGURATION.md

     "onWindowClose": 0, // window on close behavior (X).
 0 = "Minimize to Tray", 1 = "Close".
     "useCustomTimeout": false, // Enable/Disable custom inactive timeout duration.
     "inactiveTimeoutDuration": 15, // the duration of the inactive timeout in minutes.
-    "checkForUpdatesOnStartup": false // Enable/Disable checking GitHub for a newer release on startup.
+    "checkForUpdatesOnStartup": true // Enable/Disable checking GitHub for a newer release on startup.
+    "includePreReleases": false // Enable/Disable including pre-release versions when checking for updates.
   },
   // "Listener Configuration" settings
   "listener": {